-Explore the best trails near Lone Pine with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Lone Pine with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 I'm planning to do this magnificent tour to Mt.
 Whitney this summer with my friend...
 But we failed to get permit for this, and this site says this...
 "For day hikes you can self register at the trailhead sign in station."
 Anyone please let me know if we can hike for just one day, can we still just do "self register" at the station?